Running and Racing at the Irvine Athletic Club

 MacNeish won the National Novice championship in 1948, was South Western district champion in 1949 and was selected for the Scottish team in the same year.

-Thomas, between 1955 and 1958, won the Ayrshire, South Western District and Scottish YMCA youths cross-country titles and was 3rd in the Scottish cross-country championships in 1956 and 2nd in 1957.
-This was followed by the South Western District Junior title and the Ayrshire Senior title in 1958.
+Thomas, between 1955 and 1958, won the Ayrshire, South Western District and Scottish YMCA youths cross-country titles.
+He was 3rd in the Scottish cross-country championships in 1956 and 2nd in 1957.
+This was followed by the South Western District Junior title.
+Along with the Ayrshire Senior title in 1958.

 The period from 1962 to 1976 was to bring many changes to Irvine YMCA harriers with the club losing its coveted place in the Edinburgh to Glasgow relay.

-Spirit was low and the membership had lapsed to no more than 10, however by 1968 the club had rallied and a few short years of success followed, with team victories in the 10-mile relay championship, the Ayrshire 6-mile team championship (twice), the Scottish YMCA 10-mile relay championship (twice) and the Scottish YMCA 6-mile team championship (twice).
+Spirit was low.
+The membership had lapsed to no more than 10, however by 1968 the club had rallied.
+A few short years of success followed, with team victories in the 10-mile relay championship; the Ayrshire 6-mile team championship (twice); the Scottish YMCA 10-mile relay championship (twice), as well as the Scottish YMCA 6-mile team championship (twice).

 Below I have posted a few links about it’s history, seniors, juniors, past events, and so on and so forth… Enjoy.

-But, once I turned 11, things started to change.
 Instead of spending time outdoors, I started hanging out in front of my computer.
-My parents, who always wanted the best for me, were not happy about this, but they still let it continue.
-As years went by, I was sitting home more and more, eating snacks while I was watching TV or just surfing the net.
+My parents, who always wanted the best for me, were not happy about this.
+But they still let it continue.
+As years went by, I was sitting home more and more; eating snacks while I was watching TV or just surfing the net.

-At the same time, my aunt, the favorite person in my entire world, was diagnosed with inflammatory breast cancer.
-The news devastated me and I think I became fully depressed in that moment.
+At the same time, my aunt; the favorite person in my entire world; was diagnosed with inflammatory breast cancer.
+Nonetheless, the news devastated me.
+Furthermore, I think I became fully depressed in that moment.
 By my aunt, who was always a fighter, one day picked me up and left me in front of the Irvine Athletic Club.
 She was an old member and she told me that this will help both of us.

-I enrolled and because of my aunt’s condition, she could mostly watch me from the sidelines, but thanks to her, I started running.
-Because of the fact that I needed weight loss so much, I was not given a hard exercise routine.
+However, I enrolled; and because of my aunt’s condition, she could mostly watch me from the sidelines.
+But thanks to her, I started running.
+Because of the fact that I needed weight loss so much; I was not given a hard exercise routine.
 At first, I just ran several laps on the running track, using a very slow rhyme.

-But soon after, I started realizing I was getting in shape.
-Of course, I had to pay for that with several really bad falls that bruised my pride more than my body, but I still was able to laugh it off and keep on running.
+Of course, I had to pay for that with several really bad falls that bruised my pride more than my body.
+B4ut I still was able to laugh it off and keep on running.
 The more I ran and exercised, the better I felt.
-Thanks to the suggestion of my aunt, I soon began entering amateur race competitions here and there, and I also entered the field of cross country running.
+Thanks to the suggestion of my aunt, I soon began entering amateur race competitions here and there.
+I also entered the field of cross country running.

 Here more than anywhere else, I was able to feel like that small kid once again.
-As time went by, I realized I had experienced a staggering weight loss and I actually started willing races.
-My body was fitter than it was ever before and I felt great.
+As time went by, I realized I had experienced a staggering weight loss.
+However, I actually started willing races.
+My body was fitter than it was ever before.
+I felt great.

-Now, three years later, I am in great shape and I even won a small local championship which means the world to me.
-But, the thing that means even more to me is that my aunt survived the breast cancer and now we run together sometimes, knowing that Irvine Athletic Club and exercise helped turn our lives around.
+Now, three years later, I am in great shape.
+I even won a small local championship; which means the world to me.
+But, the thing that means even more to me is that my aunt survived the breast cancer.
+Now we run together sometimes; knowing that Irvine Athletic Club and exercise helped turn our lives around.